French economy ekes out meagre growth in Q3, inflation hits record high | Business

 - France

-France's economy eked out meagre growth in the third quarter as household spending stagnated and a sharp jump in inflation in October pointed to the headwinds looming in the final quarter of the year.
+France's economy eked out meagre growth in the third quarter as household spending stagnated and a sharp jump in inflation in October signalled headwinds looming in the final quarter of the year.
 France's economy grew 0.2% in the July-September period, in line with market expectations, preliminary data from the INSEE official statistics agency showed.

-Meanwhile, consumer prices in October spiralled higher.
-On an EU-harmonised basis, inflation rose 1.3% month-on-month, driven upwards by petrol product costs and food prices.
-The year-on-year rate came out at 7.1% versus 6.1% a month earlier, INSEE said, surpassing a previous record high of 6.8% for the euro zone's second largest economy hit in July.
+Stubbornly high inflation, export weakness and risks to energy supply will weigh on the euro zone's second largest economy in the months ahead, analysts said, just as the European Central Bank jacks up rates to tame price rises.
+Bank of France Governor Francois Villeroy de Galhau said he saw no reason to revise downwards his forecast for 2.6% GDP growth in 2022 but that there were clear signs of weakness in the eurozone as a whole.

+"That means resilient growth this year and at least a significant slowdown next year," Villeroy told a webcast hosted by financial site Boursorama.
+Villeroy, who is also a European Central Bank member, said "substantial" progress had already been made in the ECB's bid to fight off a historic surge in inflation.

 French President Emmanuel Macron this month in a newspaper interview cautioned policymakers against "demand destruction".
 ECB President Christine Lagarde on Thursday pushed back on political criticism that rapid rate hikes threatened to push the euro zone into recession, arguing that her job was to get inflation under control.